estruyf/blog-content/content/posts/2021-03-19-skipping-your-github-actions-workflows-on-specific-commits-messages.md

     if: ${{ !contains(github.event.head_commit.message, '#docs') }}
 ```

-{{< blockquote type="Important" text="Good thing to note is that the `contains` function is not case sensitive for the value to check." >}}
+{{< blockquote type="important" text="Good thing to note is that the `contains` function is not case sensitive for the value to check." >}}

 {{< caption-new "/uploads/2021/03/skip1.png" "Skipping all GitHub Actions when commit message contains `#docs`"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABVSURBVE3BQQ7CMAxFwedvV5HKCbrohvtfr9CQxGaFxIwd57PmnMiMMQaVSVbxLyKQu0MV2xZIsD923I1wwwVS8elv4nVdrLVorSGJ3m/WnGQufiTxBYY9IlQJe80IAAAAAElFTkSuQmCC" "1903" >}}

-{{< blockquote type="Info" text="You can read more about the GitHub Actions expression syntax at [context and expression syntax for GitHub Actions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#about-contexts-and-expressions)." >}}
+{{< blockquote type="info" text="You can read more about the GitHub Actions expression syntax at [context and expression syntax for GitHub Actions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#about-contexts-and-expressions)." >}}

 *Happy automating*